 This part is key!
 Dry your wooden board right away with a clean towel.
 Never leave it soaking in water, as this can cause the wood to warp or crack over time.
 Stand it upright or prop it against something to let it air dry completely.

-How to Sanitize Your Wooden Cutting Board
+How to Sanitize Your Wooden Cutting Board Properly

 White vinegar is a natural disinfectant that’s gentle on wood.
 After cleaning your wooden cutting board, simply spray or wipe it down with undiluted white vinegar.
 Let it sit for a few minutes before wiping it dry.
 Vinegar not only kills bacteria but also helps neutralize any lingering odors.